BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 # bevy_flowfield_tiles_plugin

-Inspired by the work of [Elijah Emerson](https://www.gameaipro.com/GameAIPro/GameAIPro_Chapter23_Crowd_Pathfinding_and_Steering_Using_Flow_Field_Tiles.pdf) this is an attempt to implement the data structures and logic required to generate a Flowfield representation of a world which can be used to pathfind movable actors.
+Inspired by the work of [Elijah Emerson](https://www.gameaipro.com/GameAIPro/GameAIPro_Chapter23_Crowd_Pathfinding_and_Steering_Using_Flow_Field_Tiles.pdf) and with inspiration from [leifnode](https://leifnode.com/2013/12/flow-field-pathfinding/) and [jdxdev](https://www.jdxdev.com/blog/2020/05/03/flowfields/) this is an attempt to implement the data structures and logic required to generate a Flowfield representation of a world which can be used to pathfind movable actors.

 | bevy | bevy_flowfield_tiles_plugin |
 |------|-----------------------------|